MicrosoftDocs/quantum-docs/articles/qio-target-list.md

 ![alt_text=logo of Microsoft](~/media/logo-microsoft.png)

-For an overview of the Microsoft QIO solvers available, please refer to the [Microsoft QIO overview page](xref:microsoft.quantum.optimization.providers.microsoft.qio).
+For an overview of the Microsoft QIO solvers available, refer to the [Microsoft QIO overview page](xref:microsoft.quantum.optimization.providers.microsoft.qio).

 ### Simulated Annealing